 How to Prepare a Trust’s Initial Inventory

 When putting together the list of assets, you need to value the decedent’s assets to ensure that your records are complete.
 Property placed in trust during the donor’s lifetime carries with it the donor’s adjusted basis and acquisition date.
-The basis is usually as simple as the amount the donor paid to obtain the property.
+How can you calculate that basis?
+It’s usually as simple as the amount the donor paid to obtain the property.

 If a donor funds an irrevocable inter vivos trust prior to death, the assets in the trust retain the donor’s adjusted basis and acquisition date.
 There is no change in basis or acquisition date when the donor dies.

 Property that funds a trust via the donor’s estate carries with it the donor’s date-of-death value.
-Whether valued as of date of death or alternate valuation date, it’ll be considered as acquired on date of death.
-Any sales within the first year of acquisition are long term, for the purpose of calculating capital gains and losses.
+Whether valued as of the date of death or an alternate valuation date, it’ll be considered as acquired on the date of death.
+Any sales within the first year of acquisition are long term for the purpose of calculating capital gains and losses.